(and do you like the photo? She looks strong & brave!)

 6. Set an alarm on your phone for the meds.
 There are so many times I would have forgotten the meds completely without that alarm.
 Though Danny always laughed at me.
 He said he would never forget.

 8. Work from home during that time, if at all possible???
 I felt SO, SO lucky that I could work from home during all of this.
 Oh man.
 My heart truly goes out to any woman who is working during that time - especially if it's an intense job.
-There are just sooooo many doctor appointments and strange routines and possible body/mood changes that keeping up with a strict work schedule would make things really tricky.
+There are just sooooo many doctor appointments, phonecalls, strange routines and possible body/mood changes that keeping up with a strict work schedule would make things really tricky.
 I know working from home is not even an option at all, for many.
 In those cases, I would say to save some vacation and sick days to use during that time.
 And maybe tell your boss that you have some medical treatments that need to be taken care of over many weeks to at least ease some of the pressure you might feel from your boss.

 10. Save your rear end.
 The progesterone needles themselves do not hurt (promise).
 But the thickness (and amount) of the medication oil itself can cause some major pain/swelling the following day.
 And so, per my doctor...

 1. Warm up the medication vial a little bit in a dish of lukewarm water right before the shot.
+This will "thin out" the oil a bit.
+(DO.
+NOT.
+SKIP.
+THIS or you'll be sorry!)

 3. Move your body to get the medication moving (do some leg lifts and leg swings.
 And laugh about it while possibly doing it with a bare butt :).